 Some examples of protected activities include:

-- Complaining to a supervisor or HR about discrimination against yourself or others.
+- Complaining to a supervisor or HR about discrimination against yourself

 - Threatening to file, or filing, a charge of discrimination.

 - Refusing to obey an order you believe is illegal or discriminatory,